-The IUCN Red List is used for scientific research, to inform policies, to influence fund allocations and guide planning for conservationists.
-The Red List is also used to improve devision-making, help students, and help research in the fields of health and medicine.
+The IUCN Red List is used for scientific research to inform policies, influence fund allocations, and guide conservationists’ planning.
+The Red List is also used to improve decision-making, help students, and help research health and medicine.

-I often look at the IUCN Red List for my research on this site, and to help me in my daily job.
-I wondered who else uses the Red List, and what they use it for.
+I often look at the IUCN Red List for my research on this site, which helps me in my daily job.
+I wondered who else uses the Red List and what they use it for.
 What I found made me appreciate the work they put into the list even more.

 Why Is The IUCN Red List Important?

-Without the Red List, many animal or plants would have disappeared from the face of the earth without anyone even noticing.
+Without the Red List, many animals or plants would have disappeared from the face of the earth without anyone even noticing.

-The Red List is a rich source of information on various species including their habitats, distribution, and the speed of decline in recent years.
-It also covers the population of the remaining individuals, their ecological requirements, and chances they might vanish completely over the next 100 years.
+The Red List is a rich source of information on various species, including their habitats, distribution, and the speed of decline in recent years.
+It also covers the remaining individuals’ population, their ecological requirements, and the chances they might vanish over the next 100 years.

-A thorough assessment is done to ensure that all the species put on the Red List belong there.
-The results of an evaluation are reviewed by a team of experts who then agree if a certain species of plant or animal should be included on the Red List.
+A thorough assessment is done to ensure that all the species on the Red List belong there.
+Evaluation results are reviewed by experts who agree if a particular plant or animal species should be included on the Red List.